jianshu93/parahmm/docs/index.md

 2. For HMM with large state space, the space needed for parameters are too large to be loaded into L1 cache at the same time.
 Implementing parallel HMM with friendly data locality is also a big factor of performance improvement.

 ## Resources:
-A multi-core machine to evaluate the performance.
+A sequential [implementation](https://github.com/chuan/chmm) of the HMM algorithms which also contains a cuda implementation.

 ## Our goals:
 80% Goal: